 \subsection{Benchmarking}

-Our main experiment benchmarks CQRNN against all baselines across a wide variety of datasets, covering various domains, sizes, dimensionalities and censoring proportions (see table \ref{tab_dataset_info}).
-A small amount of hyperparameter tuning was performed for each method (see appendix \ref{sec_app_exp_details_hyperparam}).
-Figure \ref{fig_metric_plots} plots the preferred metric for each dataset type, though patterns were consistent across metrics -- table \ref{tab_full_resultsa} provides a full breakdown.
+Our main experiment benchmarks CQRNN against all baselines across a wide variety of datasets, covering various domains, sizes, dimensionalities and censoring proportions (see Table \ref{tab_dataset_info}).
+Some hyperparameter tuning was performed for each method (Appendix \ref{sec_app_exp_details_hyperparam}).
+Figure \ref{fig_metric_plots} plots the preferred metric for each dataset type, though patterns were consistent across metrics -- Table \ref{tab_full_resultsa} provides a full breakdown.

 For type 1 (synthetic) datasets, the quantitative results follow our qualitative observations, with CQRNN producing lowest TQMSE on all but the datasets generated from a Log Normal distribution, when it sometimes placed second behind LogNorm MLE.